An effective model for the quantum Schwarzschild black hole

 with $(\tau,\xu)\in\mathbb{R}^2$.
 The function $r$ in this chart, $r(\xu)$, is even $r(-\xu)=r(\xu)$ and it is implicitly given by

 Observe that $r(0)=r_0>0$ is its only minimum and $r(\xu)$ is analytic on $\mathbb{R}$, with image on $[r_0,\infty)$.

 The chart $\{\tau,\xu\}$ thus maps some domain $\mathcal{U}\!\subset\!
 M$ to the whole plane $\mathbb{R}^2$.
-In the search for the global structure of $(\mathcal{U},g)$ we will produce appropriate coordinate transformations so that \eqref{metric:tau_x} takes the explicit conformally flat form on the $(\tau, z)$-plane, see \eqref{g:uv_ext} and \eqref{g:uv_int}, that will coincide with \eqref{deformedschwarzsmetric} and \eqref{metschwarzshom} on their corresponding domains.
-This will show that $(\mathcal{U},g)$ covers any such static \textit{(a)} and homogeneous \textit{(b)} regions.
-The procedure will end by proving that $(\mathcal{U},g)$ contains exactly one globally hyperbolic interior domain composed of two \textit{(b)} regions and two exterior \textit{(a)} regions.
+In the search for the global structure of $(\mathcal{U},g)$ we will produce appropriate coordinate transformations so that \eqref{metric:tau_x} takes the explicit conformally flat form on the $(\tau, z)$-plane, see \eqref{g:uv_ext} and \eqref{g:uv_int}, that will coincide with \eqref{deformedschwarzsmetric}, \eqref{metschwarzshom}, and \eqref{g_I_full} on their corresponding domains.
+This will show that $(\mathcal{U},g)$ covers any such static region \textit{(a)} and homogeneous regions \textit{(b)} and \textit{(c)}.
+The procedure will end by proving that $(\mathcal{U},g)$ contains exactly one globally hyperbolic interior domain composed of one homogeneous region \textit{(c)}, which covers two regions \textit{(b)}, and two exterior regions \textit{(a)}.
 This whole process, along with the resulting spacetime diagram, is sketched in Fig.~\ref{figura1} (for further details see \cite{in_preparation}).

 We first define the sets: $\exterior:=\{r>2m\}\cap \mathcal{U}$, $\interior:=\{r<2m\}\cap \mathcal{U}$, $\horizon:=\{r=2m\}\cap\mathcal{U}$, and $\mathcal{T}:=\{r=r_0\}\cap\mathcal{U}\subset \interior$.
 Then we use the chart $\{\tau,\xu\}$ to decompose these sets (except $\mathcal{T}$) by taking their restrictions under the sign function $\sgn(z)$, and use the notation $D_\sigma:= D|_{\sgn(\xu)=\sigma}$ (with $\sigma=\pm 1$) for any domain $D$.
 In particular, $\exterior=\exterior_-\cup \exterior_+$ is disconnected and $\interior=\interior_-\cup\mathcal{T}\cup \interior_+$ is a connected set.
 To ease the notation we will use the same letter for the domain in $\mathcal{U}$ and its image on $\mathbb{R}^2$ under the chart $\{\tau,\xu\}$.
 For instance, $\exterior_+$ also stands for the half plane $\xu\in(\xu_s,\infty)$ in $\mathbb{R}^2$, where $\xu_s$ is the positive root of $r(\xu_s)=2m$, and $\interior$ is also the stripe $\xu\in(-\xu_s,\xu_s)$.